carlobortolan/quantrs/README.md

 This crate requires a Rust version of 1.77.0 or higher.
 Increases in MSRV will be considered a semver non-breaking API change and require a version increase (PATCH until 1.0.0, MINOR after 1.0.0).

-## Outlook
+## Contributing

+If you find any bugs or have suggestions for improvement, please open a new issue or PR.
 See [OUTLOOK.md](OUTLOOK.md) for a list of planned features and improvements.

-## Contributing

-If you find any bugs or have suggestions for improvement, please open a new issue or submit a pull request.

 ## Disclaimer